-- > Risk policy owners are required to review the extent to which their policies have been properly embedded across the Company; - > The Risk and Control Self-Assessment (RCSA) process requires first line managers to assess their own risk management and control processes; - > The Financial Reporting Data & Control Framework (FRDCF) requires certain staff to assess their financial controls, and management to certify the adequacy of the internal controls over the financial reporting data and financial reporting risks; - > The risk and control attestation process requires the Company's Executives and their direct reports across the Company's functions and departmental areas to certify the adequacy of the risk and control data maintained, and the effectiveness of the RMS operated; - > First line independent control testing is planned using a risk-based approach and is carried out on risks and respective controls; - > Second line Risk and Compliance carries out independent reviews on the operation of embedding activities and maturity across the Company, reviewing specific risk-related matters that are both thematic and departmental area or function specific; - > The Chief Risk Officer ("CRO") works closely with the Board Risk Committee and the Board on articulating acceptable risk taking and ensuring the effective operation of the Company's risk and capital framework.
-Second line Risk and Compliance provides objective advice and guidance on a range of risk matters to business managers, including matters such as product development and business transactions.
-Second line Risk and Compliance also plans and carries out structured reviews of compliance with regulatory requirements; and - > The third line of defence consists of an independent Internal Audit ("IA") Function that provides independent assurance on the adequacy and effectiveness of the Company's risk management framework and associated internal control activity.
+- Risk policy owners are required to review the extent to which their policies have been properly embedded across the Company; - The Risk and Control Self-Assessment ("RCSA") process requires first line managers to assess their own risk management and control processes; - The Financial Reporting Data & Control Framework ("FRDCF") requires certain staff to assess their financial controls, and management to certify the adequacy of the internal controls over the financial reporting data and financial reporting risks; - The risk and control attestation process requires the Company's Executive Management Team and their direct reports across the Company's functions and departmental areas to certify the adequacy of the risk and control data maintained, and the effectiveness of the RMS operated; - First line independent control testing is planned using a riskbased approach and is carried out on risks and respective controls;

+- The second line Risk Function carries out independent reviews on the operation of embedding activities and maturity across the Company, reviewing specific risk-related matters that are both thematic and departmental area or function specific; - The Chief Risk Officer ("CRO") works closely with the Board Risk Committee and the Board on articulating acceptable risktaking and ensuring the effective operation of the Company's Risk Management and Capital Management Frameworks.
+The second line Risk Function provides objective advice and guidance on a range of risk matters to business managers, including matters such as product development and business transactions.
+The second line Compliance Function also plans and carries out structured reviews of compliance with regulatory requirements; and - The third line of defence consists of an independent Internal Audit ("IA") Function that reviews Risk and Compliance activity to assess their capability as a second line of defence, in addition to providing independent assurance on the adequacy and effectiveness of the Company's Risk Management Framework and associated internal control activity.